Leave this site

 If you are a member of the BNP your application will be rejected.
 If you have previously been a member of the BNP, you may not be eligible for appointment.
 Your application will be assessed on an individual basis.

 You can apply to any force at any time.
-If you have previously been unsuccessful at the national sift, you must wait at least three months from the date of notification before taking it again with any force.
+If you have previously been unsuccessful at the national sift, you must wait at least six months from the date of notification before taking it again with any force.

 Lincolnshire Police Headquarters